RytTnk/gowalla-spark-demo/datasets/README.txt

 About the files in this directory:

-The files checkins.csv and venues.csv are a sample extract of the above dataset.
+The files loc-gowalla_totalCheckins.txt and spots.txt are samples extracted from the above mentioned datasets.
+The files checkins.csv and venues.csv are generated from the given data sources.
 In order to regenerate this files download the datasets as provided above and execute the python notebook lbsn.ipynb